 Whether you are a complete beginner in oil paints or would like to build your confidence working with them, this course is a wonderful starting point.

 We will send you all the information you need as soon as you book.
 You will receive two links to watch the recording of each session, a handbook of required materials and a reference sheet.

-We record the sessions so you can watch on-demand, as often as you like, until they expire on 16th March 2022.
+You can pause, rewind and watch again as often as you like until the session expires on date shown.
 You will also be invited to join our Facebook Alumni group so you can share your discoveries with fellow students from around the world.